-The Rev. Myron Bloy, Jr. inaugurated the Seminar on Technology and Culture at MIT.
+The Rev. Myron Bloy, Jr., Episcopal Chaplain to MIT, inaugurated the Seminar on Technology and Culture at MIT.
 The 56 faculty members in the seminar included representatives from across the disciplines at MIT.
 The roster featured the current president of MIT, Julius Stratton, and two future presidents of the Institute, Jerome Weisner and Paul Gray.

 The Rev. John Crocker, Jr., our second convener, had a passion for the philosophy and psychology of science.
 During his tenure, the seminar hosted lectures by Simone Weil, Elie Wiesel, Robert Coles, Parker Palmer, Alasdair MacIntyre and Noam Chomsky.
 In 1974–76, the Seminar devoted two years to an in-depth study of Technology, Merit, and Equality in a Just Society.

 As our third convener, the Rev. Scott Paradise expanded the public outreach of the seminar, attracting an average of 125 attendees to the over 150 forums he offered over his remarkable sixteen-year tenure.
 In 1988, Patricia-Maria Weinmann joined the staff of the Technology and Culture Forum.
 Under Paradise’s guidance, the seminar focused on three key concerns of the time: the global arms race, economic justice, and environmental sustainability.

 |1984-85||Philip Morrison and Victor Weisskopf, “40 Years After: Los Alamos, MIT and the Bomb”|

 |1987-88||Willy Brandt, former Chancellor of West Germany and Nobel Peace Prize winner|

 |1981-82||Ralph Nader, “The Social Responsibility of the Engineer”|

 |1979||World Council of Churches Conference on Faith, Science and the Future|